 "The Message of St. Francis" by Kevin C. A. Elphick (The Empty Closet)

 Animal blessing events are happening all over the world this month for the Feast of St. Francis, the patron saint of animals.
-Click here for my animal blessing prayer.
+Click here for animal blessing prayer by Kittredge Cherry.

 Copyright © Kittredge Cherry.
 All rights reserved.